 In short, a 3factor app requires you to remove state from your code and put it in your datastore and/or event queues as much as possible.
 Cloud vendors make it easy to scale and replicate your datastore, event-queues and compute backend.
 Consuming asynchronous information and performing sync actions in the frontend requires a high-performant realtime GraphQL API.

 An interesting sidenote: A 3factor app’s architecture is analogous to the redux dataflow model on a react app, but applied to the fullstack.

 The 3factor name is inspired from 12factor.net.
-12factor.net, created 7 years ago by the folks at Heroku, is a guide/methodology for creating isolated, portable microservices for modern cloud platforms.
-Although the name is similar, 3factor.app is actually an architectural pattern.
+12factor.net, created 7 years ago by the folks at Heroku, is a guide/best-practices for creating microservices based applications for modern cloud.
+Although the name is similar, 3factor.app is actually an application design pattern.